 Awards and Recognition

 Mam Sank’s rise has not gone unnoticed.
 She has received a Generations of Women Legend Award for Food Culture and Women’s Empowerment.
-Most notably, she was honoured with the Africa Mousso Prize, which celebrates women-led innovation in Africa.
+Most notably, she was honored with the Africa Mousso Prize, which celebrates women-led innovation in Africa.

 Business Model: A Sustainable Approach to Culinary Branding